Jupitr-Corp/Juplaylist/README.md

 You can vote for songs by clicking on the upvote button.
 The song with the most votes will be played next.

-### 4. Play songs

-If you are the host of the playlist, you can play songs by clicking on the play button.